 Temperature Range / BTUs

-Gas Some cheaper models may not get hot enough to sear well (you'll need to reach about 600 degrees Fahrenheit).
-But Weber's website adds that BTUs "are not a measure of cooking power. … Tightly engineered grills use fewer BTUs and cook food more efficiently."
+Some cheaper models may not get hot enough to sear well (you’ll need to reach about 600 degrees Fahrenheit).
+But Weber’s website adds that better-engineered grills with lower BTUs will use less gas and perform more efficiently.
 When shopping, ask about the temperature the grill will reach and the burner configuration (the two factors depend on each other).

 Time to Start /Heat Up